The Overlook

 Best Time of Day to Shoot

-This location is great at either sunrise or sunset.
+This location is great for either sunrise or sunset.
 I prefer SUNRISE, because of the red glow on the side walls just as the sun crests the horizon.

 If you like drone shots, this place is one of the VERY BEST locations in the southwest.
 The aerial shots of the badlands are something out of a sci-fi movie.
-A nice time for drone shots is an hour or so before SUNSET as the valley floor comes into shadow and the patterns explode.
+A nice time for drone shots is 15-20 minutes BEFORE sunrise and an hour or so BEFORE SUNSET as the valley floor comes into shadow and the patterns explode.

 Best Time of Year